30+ Silken Tofu Recipes (Savory & Sweet)

 Vegan soft boiled eggs?!
 Why, yes!
 This incredible recipe from Hot for Food features a way to turn silken tofu into a super realistic vegan egg to enjoy with a fully flavorful grain bowl.

-vegan grain bowl with vegan eggs
+A vegan grain bowl topped with vegan eggs made with silken tofu.

 Silken Tofu Dressing